mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```

 !!! note "Info"
-    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function, we suggest referring to the tutorials on [DC optimal power flow analysis](@ref DCOptimalPowerAnalysisTutorials).
+    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function, we suggest referring to the tutorials on [DC Optimal Power Flow](@ref DCOptimalPowerAnalysisTutorials).

-To calculate specific quantities for particular components rather than calculating active powers for all components, users can make use of the provided functions below.
+To compute specific quantities for particular components, rather than calculating powers or currents for all components, users can utilize one of the provided functions below.

 ---